opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/viewing_ecs_information/viewing_failures.rst

 Scenarios
 ---------

-The **Failures** area shows the tasks that failed to process due to an error, including the task name and status. **Failures** is displayed on the management console if a task failed.
+The **Failures** area shows the tasks that failed due to an error, including the task name and status. **Failures** is displayed on the management console if a task failed.
 This section describes how to view failures.

 Failure Types
 -------------